Leading Specialist Dental Implant Clinic in Perth

 The Dental Implant

-The dental implant itself is made up of three parts, the implanted fixture, the abutment and the crown.
+The dental implant itself comprises three parts, the implanted fixture, the abutment and the crown.
 These can often be quoted in two stages, the implant fixture, then the abutment & the crown – make sure you are accounting for both.
 It’s important to consider the grade of the crown.
-Some dentists offer more generic and low quality crowns, but you may prefer a high quality, aesthetically designed and better fitting crown, which is what we use at Aria Dental.
+Some dentists offer more generic and low quality crowns, but you may prefer high quality, aesthetically designed and better fitting crown, which we use at Aria Dental.

 Are you having dental implant surgery in a foreign country open to different levels of hygiene, or safe in Australia with our very high levels of monitored surgical sterilisation?
 Make sure you fully understand the risks and costs involved should things go wrong.